juxuanu/cpupower-governors/README.md

 ## Persistance

 If you would like to define a governor on boot, check `cpupower` manual.
+Normally, it consists of two steps:
+1. Edit `/etc/default/cpupower` accordingly.
+2. Enable the service `systemctl enable cpupower.service`.